scottwcode/mongodb-graphql-server/README.md

 - github account if you want to clone/copy repo
 - MongoDB account with a cluster created to be able to add collections (free tier should be fine)

-Also uses the following dependencies via npm install (or yarn add)
+Also uses the following dependencies via npm install

 - mongoose - used for MongoDB connectivity
 - nodemon - to auto-restart node server when changes are made